+There are various forms of asset finance available.
 Businesses that need high-cost equipment – vehicles, machinery, IT systems – usually don’t have the cash on hand to make the purchases.
 One option is to take out a commercial loan to get the funding needed to purchase the equipment outright.

-In addition to the traditional bank loan options, more small business owners have been turning to alternative forms of finance when they need high-value equipment.
+In addition to the traditional bank loan options, more small business owners have been turning to alternative forms of asset finance when they need high-value equipment.
 These alternative forms of finance are often faster and easier to obtain than typical bank loans.